Skye-XD/desktop-icons-ng/Desktop_Widgets.md

   - reading and saving configuration
   - receiving host state (selection, edit mode, theme, locale, etc.)
   - opening and closing preferences
+- Communicating with optional backend helpers using the JSON protocol handled by `HtmlWidgetHostWithBackend`

 APIs that typically require explicit browser-style permissions (such as desktop notifications, camera or microphone access, geolocation, or screen capture) are **not part of the supported platform contract** unless explicitly documented and enabled.